Kuadrant/kuadrantctl/doc/openapi-apicurio.md

-## Usin APICurio to edit an OpenAPI spec and visualise Kuadrant extensions
+## Using APICurio to edit an OpenAPI spec and visualise Kuadrant extensions

 This guide assumes you have APICurio already running.
 See https://www.apicur.io/ for info on how to install APICurio Studio.